 Jeff Lindsay

-Jeff Lindsay lives in Florida with his wife, author Hilary Hemingway, daughter of Leicester Hemingway, who is the brother of the famous writer Ernest Hemingway.
-Jeff graduated from Middlebury College, Vermont, in 1975, and from Celebration Mime Theatre's Clown School the same year.
-He received a double MFA, in Directing and Playwriting, from Carnegie-Mellon University, and has written 25 produced plays.
-He has also worked as a musician, singer, comedian, actor, TV host, improv actor, and dishwasher.
+Jeff Lindsay resides in Florida with his wife, author Hilary Hemingway, who is the daughter of Leicester Hemingway, Ernest Hemingway's brother.
+Lindsay's educational background includes a degree from Middlebury College, Vermont, in 1975, and a double MFA in Directing and Playwriting from Carnegie-Mellon University.
+In addition to writing, he has worked in various roles including musician, singer, comedian, actor, TV host, improv actor, and even dishwasher.

 Are you sure you want to delete this?